-Scientists in the McBrayer lab at Children’s Medical Center Research Institute at UT Southwestern (CRI) have identified a metabolic pathway that can be targeted to stop an aggressive form of brain cancer known as glioma.
+Scientists in the McBrayer lab in Children’s Medical Center Research Institute at UT Southwestern (CRI) have identified a metabolic pathway that can be targeted to stop an aggressive form of brain cancer known as glioma.
 These findings, published in Cancer Cell, not only offer new insights into the biology of gliomas but also establish the basis of a clinical trial expected to begin next year.

 Gliomas are among the most lethal and treatment-resistant human cancers.
 Standard treatment has not changed since 2005, and no new drugs have been approved for glioma therapy in the last decade.
 A significant portion of gliomas are initiated by mutations that affect IDH genes.
 These genes encode metabolic enzymes that, when mutated, cause profound metabolic changes in brain cells that cause them to become cancerous.
 While IDH inhibitors have been used to treat other cancers like leukemia, they are less effective against aggressive gliomas.